gesaretto/writing_london/paper/voyage_draft.md

 	- The end of this section should transition from the violation of boundaries expressed in Douglas to the pure abjection theorized by Kristeva.
 This discovery is perhaps the most revolting idea contained in the poem; it is the perverse absorption of waste through air and - more strikingly - food.

+	- More important consequences:

+			- A loss of boundaries implies a loss of the distinctions made possible by boundaries; it indicates the fall into the symbolic order, the collapse of the entire ecosystem (cultural, economic, physiological); that means that we will no longer be able to distinguish what is new from what is old, what is authentic from what is counterfeit; what is material (science?) from what is immaterial (religion?); shit from food.

+			- We should truly emphasize the role of coprophagy in this entire discourse.
+Is coprophagy a taboo?
+How is coprophagy related to language?
+How is the horror of coprophagy resonant with both the terror of pollution and impurity (Douglas) and the terror of the abjection (Kristeva)?

 - - -

 ##2.
 The poem (the purge)